goleastro/go-de-zoomcamp-project-2024/README.md

 Central data from 2017 to 2019 includes all 4 quarters of the year (Q1 to Q4)
 Inner and Outer data from 2017 to 2019 only includes quarter 2 of the year (Q2 only)

-Develop a dashboard with two tiles by:
+We have developed a dashboard with a few tiles by:

-- Selecting a dataset of interest (see Datasets)
+- Using cycle data provided by TfL here cycling.data.tfl.gov.uk.
-- Creating a pipeline for processing this dataset and putting it to a datalake
+- Creating a pipeline that processes the dataset and loads it GCS in Parquet format.
-- Creating a pipeline for moving the data from the lake to a data warehouse
+- The pipeline also move the data from the data lake to BigQuery.
 - Transforming the data in the data warehouse: prepare it for the dashboard
 - Building a dashboard to visualize the data